 Pearls and Pitfalls

-- Use glucagon in symptomatic hypoglycemic patients who are unable to take oral glucose and whom have no IV access
+Administer IM glucagon in symptomatic hypoglycemic patients who are unable to take oral glucose and in IV access is not available.

-- Strongly consider admitting patients who are on long-acting insulin or oral hypoglycemic agents.
+Strongly consider admitting patients who are on long-acting insulin or oral insulin secretagogues (sulfonylureas, meglitinides).

 The patient was found to have a glucose of 65 mg/dL on her basic metabolic panel.
 Despite oral refeeding and continued monitor for several hours, the patient continues to have episodes of moderate hypoglycemia.
 The patient was admitted for observation due to her age and need for 6-8 hour observation to ensure sustained serum normoglycemia for the duration of action of her Levemir insulin..
 Upon admission, the patient stated that she lost her reading glasses earlier that evening.
 She was subsequently discharged the following day and scheduled an appointment with her optometrist the day of her discharge.